Acciorocketships/HetTensor/README.md

 # HetTensor

-A wrapper for Pytorch Tensors which enables variable-sized dimensions.
+A wrapper for PyTorch Tensors which enables variable-sized dimensions.

 ## Installation